mylittletony/mylittletony.github.io/_posts/2015-09-27-wifi-registration-forms.markdown

 <a href="http://docs.ct-networks.io/article/105-setting-up-a-captive-portal-registration-form">docs.ct-networks.io</a></h3>
 <hr>

-If you want to capture customer data, it's simple with Cucumber Tony.
+If you want to capture customer data, it's simple with CT WiFi.
 It's simple, here's how it works:

 - > The first time your customers try and get online, they'll see your registration form on the login page.
 - > After filling in the details, they will be logged in.